Aumond: History

-The history of Aumond dates back to mid-nineteenth century.
-In 1861, the Aumond Township was proclaimed, and in 1877 the township municipality was formed.
+The history of Aumond dates back to mid-nineteenth century when Joseph-Ignace Aumond began logging in the area.
+In 1861, the parish of Sainte-Famille d'Aumond and Aumond Township were proclaimed, and in 1877 the township municipality was established.
+Jos Bertrand, Cyrille Monette, and Édouard Goulet were its first mayors.
+The first chapel was built in 1870.

 In 1862, Oblate priests built the first sawmill on the Joseph River, a tributary of the Gatineau River, in order to saw wood from the rich surrounding forests.
 A few months later, they built a flour mill adjacent to the first mill.
 At the outset, these mills were powered by a water wheel which was replaced at the beginning of the twentieth century, by a turbine that, from 1929 onwards, also provided electricity to the villagers.
 Destroyed by flames, these mills were rebuilt and remained active until 1989.

 Today, the municipality of Aumond revives its history by the redevelopment of the Moulin des Pères site in the heart of the village.